The biblical Millennium is mentioned in every verse of Rev 20:2-7.

 ‘Know therefore that the LORD thy God, He is God, the faithful God, Who keeps covenant and mercy with them that love Him and keep His commandments to a thousand generations’ Deu 7:9

 A generation is usually taken to be 30 years, and some make it longer or shorter.
 So a thousand generations is probably about 30,000 years!
-This earthly sphere has a long time yet to run.
+So this earthly sphere has a long time yet to run.
 Nor does the Lord say this only once, through Moses, but He gave it to the church to sing in the book of Psalms:

 ‘He has remembered His covenant for ever, the Word which He commanded to a thousand generations’ Ps 105:8.

 Much later still, for a third time like a threefold cord, towards the end of the Old Testament period, the chronicler recollects David’s publication of this Psalm when he brought the ark of the covenant to Jerusalem:

 ‘Be mindful always of His covenant; the Word which He commanded to a thousand generations’ 1Ch 16:15.